10 Proven Customer Service Strategies

 Before we will move to actual customer service strategies, let’s take a quick look at what makes it so important.

-By Microsoft Dynamics research, overall, 90 % of customers find customer service important while choosing a product.
+By Microsoft Dynamics research, overall, 90 % of customers find customer service important when choosing a product.
 And 91 % of them will not willingly choose your product again after a bad encounter.

 Luckily, we have some good news, too.

-Social Media Today says that if perfectionising your customer service strategies, 77 % of happy clients may recommend your company to their friends.
+Social Media Today says that if you perfect your customer service strategies, 77 % of happy clients may recommend your company to their friends.

 Further, 86 % of shoppers will spend more money after having a nice experience with your agents.